moyan-liu/weatherjiujitsu/README.md

 - **[Adaptive Chaos Control with Deep Learning of Atmospheric Dynamics to leverage the power of the atmospheric circulation with nudges to move or defuse storms and avert catastrophic flooding](./publication/AGU-poster-2025/5.pdf)** Presents Weather Jiu-Jitsu as an alternative to traditional flood infrastructure, exploring how small, well-timed perturbations to atmospheric circulation—supported by idealized models and deep learning emulators—could reduce the intensity or reroute flood-producing storms to mitigate impacts.

 ---

-## 🧠 What We Study

-- Chaos control theory in atmospheric systems
-- Ensemble-based targeting for perturbation placement
-- Adaptive intervention for floods, hurricanes, atmospheric rivers
-- Applications in Earth system governance and climate adaptation policy

----